data-integration-toolkit/ditk/extraction/named_entity/neuromodel/README.md

 ![avatar](./neuromodel.png)

 ##**Input and Output**
-Corpora must be in the BRAT-Standoff annotation:
+For training and testing, corpora must be in the BRAT-Standoff annotation:

 Each ’data pair’ contains a .txt file and a .ann file in brat-standoff format.